 “This is the bit I like, don’t you, Mr Wint?’ said one.

 “What are you going to do to me?”
 Howard was in tears.
 “I never hurt anyone.
 Let me out please.”

 “Oh don’t be a pussy,” said Mr Wint.
 “We aren’t going to hurt you.
 We are men of our word.
 Isn’t that so, Mr Kidd?”

-“Quite so, Mr Wint.
+“My word yes, Mr Wint.
 We’re going to give you what you paid for,” said the one called Mr Kidd.